alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 * The main use-after-free (not patched until A14)
 * The memory leak (patched in A12)

 The memory leak is essential in order to exploit the use-after-free, and I will be going into further detail later on in this writeup.
-However, it is this leak that is the reason the use-after-free cannot be exploited on A12 and A13 SoCs.
+However, it is the patching of this leak that is the reason the use-after-free cannot be exploited on A12 and A13 SoCs.

 ### Resources
 Before we start, there are some important resources that I used to help me understand the exploit: